WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

    * `date` be the signature's "date" parameter, interpreted as a Unix time.
    * `expires` be the signature's "expires" parameter, interpreted as a Unix time.
-1. If `integrity` names a header field other than `MI-Draft2` or this header field is not present in `exchange`'s response headers, then return "invalid".
-   If validating integrity
-   using the selected header field requires the client to process records larger than 16kB (for example, if the `mi-sha256-draft2` record length is greater than 16kB), return "invalid".
-Clients MUST be able to check the integrity of `payload` using the `MI-Draft2` header field with its `mi-sha256-draft2` content encoding, which are defined equivalently to the `MI` header field and `mi-sha256` content encoding from {{!I-D.thomson-http-mice}}.
 1. Set `publicKey` and `signing-alg` depending on which key fields are present:
    1. Assert: `cert-url` is present.
       1. Let `certificate-chain` be the result of loading the certificate chain